AdamISZ/aut-ct/README.md

 Then compute the proof:

 ```
-target/release/autct -k testdata/signet-pubkeys-85000-155000.txt
+target/release/autct -M prove -k testdata/signet-pubkeys-85000-155000.txt
 ```

-In a different terminal, but still in repository root, start the RPC server:
+In a different terminal, but still in repository root, start the server-verifier:

 ```
-target/release/rpcserver -k \
+target/release/autct -M serve -k \
 testdata/signet-pubkeys-85000-155000.txt
 ```

-Go back to the original terminal, and make a request from the rpc client, to verify the proof:
+Go back to the original terminal, and make a request from the rpc client, to verify the proof and deliver a resource:

 ```
-target/release/rpcclient -P proof.txt -k \
+target/release/autct -M request -P proof.txt -k \
 testdata/signet-pubkeys-85000-155000.txt
 ```

-Ouput log in rpcserver terminal should look similar to this:
+Ouput log in server-verifier's terminal should look similar to this:

 ```
 Elapsed time for selrerand paramater generation: 58.00ns